letsencrypt/cp-cps/CP-CPS.md

 ### 4.3.1 CA actions during certificate issuance

 At a high level, the following steps are taken during issuance of a Subscriber Certificate.
 ISRG's automated processes confirm that all names which will appear in the Common Name and/or list of SANs of the certificate have been properly validated to be controlled by the Subscriber requesting the certificate.
-The certificate is signed by a Subordinate CA in an HSM.
+The to-be-signed certificate is linted, then signed by a Subordinate CA in an HSM.
 After issuance is complete, the certificate is stored in a database and made available to the Subscriber.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate